tazminur12/tazminur12/README.md

 👋 Hi there!
 I'm Tazminur Rahman Tanim, a 3rd-semester Computer Science and Engineering student with a growing interest in programming and software development.
 I’m currently enhancing my skills in C, HTML, and Java, and I enjoy exploring new technologies and experimenting with code to create impactful projects.

-Skills: C /  PYTHON / JAVA / HTML / CSS / Tailwind
+Skills: C /  PYTHON / JAVA / HTML / CSS / Tailwind / Javascript / React

 - 🔭 I’m currently working on Youtube/ Facebook
 - 🌱 I’m currently learning Javascript